puppeteer/puppeteer/docs/api.md

 > **NOTE** In non-headless Chromium, this method results in the native file picker dialog **not showing up** for the user.

 This method is typically coupled with an action that triggers file choosing.
-The following example clicks a button that issues a file chooser, and then responds with `/tmp/myfile.pdf` as if a user has selected this file.
+The following example clicks a button that issues a file chooser and then responds with `/tmp/myfile.pdf` as if a user has selected this file.

 ```js